Some notes for prospective submissions to The Gallery Press

 – and some requests…

 The Gallery Press was established in 1970 to publish the work of writers who are Irish by birth, residence, citizenship (or who have applied for citizenship).
 Since then many of the poets we published first have become established, leading figures.
 Other poets have joined the list from different publishers, some of these English-based.
 And we also publish plays.
-We are proud of the evidence that shows that Gallery is the first preferred choice — or target — of Irish/Irish-based poets.

 It is a particular pleasure still to publish new writers, and the Press is always interested in considering new work.